 Wine

-If you want to further jazz up your all night dance party with a little booze and glamour, then you can head to Piazza del Popolo.
-The all-night NYE party with endless supply of wine (Prosecco) and some dazzling street performances will totally make your New Year celebration in Italy a thrilling one!
-And the fireworks that will follow the party at midnight will make your want to come here every year for the New Year celebration!
-Rumour has it that this year’s party on Piazza del Popolo will be accompanied by sumptuous New Year dinner feasts and free outdoor concerts!
+If you want to further jazz up your all-night dance party with some booze and glamour, you can head to Piazza del Popolo.
+The all-night NYE party with an endless supply of wine (Prosecco) and some dazzling street performances will make your New Year celebration in Italy thrilling!
+And the fireworks following the party at midnight will make you want to come here yearly for the New Year celebration!
+Rumour has it that sumptuous New Year dinner feasts and free outdoor concerts will accompany this year’s party on Piazza del Popolo!

 Location: Piazza del Popolo, Rome